collective/collective.flowplayer/README.txt

 Introduction
 ============

-collective.flowplayer integrates the GPL version of Flowplayer (http://www.flowplayer.org) with Plone 3.x.
-It can play .flv Flash Video files or links as well as .mp3 files or links.
+collective.flowplayer integrates the GPL version of `Flowplayer`_ with Plone 3.x.
+It can play .flv Flash Video files, mp4 files or links as well as .mp3 files or links.

 Installation
 ------------